 Home to one of Canada’s most iconic urban parks — Stanley Park — and a population that values and uses green space in and out of the city, Vancouver is a recognized leader in managing and promoting urban forest ecosystems.
-Vancouver looks forward to sharing its innovations around parks and forests with the Cities4Forests network and working with them to strengthen and develop connections to the forests outside city boundaries, an especially important topic in the wake of record-breaking forests fires this past summer.
+Vancouver looks forward to sharing its innovations around parks and forests with the Cities4Forests network and working with them to strengthen and develop connections to the forests outside city boundaries, an especially important topic in the wake of record-breaking forest fires this past summer.

 Vancouver recently launched a “Greenest City Action Plan,” which, through a set of measurable and attainable targets, aims to put Vancouver on the path to become the world’s greenest city by 2020.

 “In Vancouver we’ve worked hard to build clean, green neighbourhoods with the world’s most spectacular urban forest.”

 Former Mayor of Vancouver

 Currently, Vancouver has 300,000 urban park trees.
 The city aims to plant an additional 150,000 trees by 2020.
 The trees will absorb carbon dioxide to mitigate climate change, help manage rainwater, provide wildlife habitat, provide access to nature and create healthy communities (shade, fruit, and stress reduction) and create jobs for the local economy.

-The city aims to limit the number of healthy mature trees being removed due to new developments, to create an urban forest inventory system and to develop strategies for ongoing public engagement and connections to stewardship programs.
+The city aims to limit the number of healthy mature trees being removed due to new developments, create an urban forest inventory system, and develop strategies for ongoing public engagement and connections to stewardship programs.